St Andrew's Cathedral School: Sport

 The school has a compulsory winter sports program.
 Middle School and Senior College students can choose from over 20 different sports and activities ranging from rugby, netball, football and hockey to fencing, cross-country running, chess and ping pong.
 In summer, students compete in swimming, athletics, basketball, softball, water polo and cricket in the ISA competition.
 From 2014, the school also offers dance as a co-curricular activity at the school.
 The school also participates in a large number of sporting events not only within the school but also against other schools statewide, and occasionally outside the state.

 Performing arts

 St Andrew's provides extra-curricular opportunities in music, drama and performing arts.

 Alongside its music curriculum, the school supports musical ensembles, student orchestral performances and domestic and international choral tours including to Europe, the United States and Asia.
 Extra-curricular drama activities include Senior and Middle School drama ensemble productions, an Old Andrean annual play, Theatresports and a weekly Year 7 Drama Club.
 The school has dedicated drama and performance spaces and a Black Box Theatre.

 St Andrew's also has a lengthy history in musical production.
 The first whole of school musical was Oliver!, performed in 2001.
-Since then, a whole school musical production has been produced at least every two years.
+Since then, a whole school musical production has been produced at least every two years (with the exception of 2019-2022 due to the COVID-19 pandemic).
 These have included: